-- A foreign body is an object stuck in the skin
+- A foreign object stuck in the skin

 - Some examples are a wood splinter, fishhook, glass sliver or needle

-Symptoms of a Foreign Body (Object) in the Skin
+Symptoms of a Foreign Object in the Skin

 - Pain.
 Most tiny slivers in the top layer of skin do not cause much pain.
 An example of these tiny slivers is plant stickers.
 Objects that are deeper or go straight down are usually painful to pressure.
 Objects in the foot are very painful with standing or walking.

-- Foreign Body Sensation.
+- Foreign Object Sensation.
 Older children may complain about something being in the skin. ("I feel something in there.")

 Types of Foreign Bodies (Objects)